Car trade strategy

 Read more in Kesko's Annual Report.

-In 2023, there were 87,508 first registrations of passenger cars and 11,023 of vans in Finland.
-The passenger car market grew by 7.1% compared to the year before, while the market for vans decreased by 1.5%.
+In 2025, there were 70,608 first registrations of passenger cars and 10,431 first registrations of vans in Finland (excluding motorhomes).
+First registrations of passenger cars decreased by 2.7% from the year before, while first registrations of vans increased by 7.1%.

 Number of stores